About

 Over 56,000 volunteers rolled up their sleeves to collect 164,000 pounds of community-sourced seeds that were donated to the Virginia Department of Forestry and Maryland Department of Natural Resources.

 In 2022, Potomac Conservancy rebooted its seed collection program under a new name and an expanded vision.
-Tomorrow’s Trees brings this important work into a new decade, marked by increased community involvement and a new coalition that brings greater participation and awareness to tree planting opportunities in our region.
+Tomorrow’s Trees brings this important work into a new decade, marked by increased community involvement.

 You are the Future